Welcome to Thailandblog.nl

 is 1400 baht Leo not 1200 baht

-is increased, if you do not include the correct amount you will get it back and you can send it again, which is important.
+has been increased if you do not include the correct amount, you will get it back, you can send it again, it is important.

 Willem